-Week 14 vs. San Francisco in 2014, Rivera posted a career high with 109 receiving yards on seven catches and one touchdown, becoming the first Raiders tight end since 2012 to eclipse 100 yards.
+Week 14 vs. San Francisco in 2014, Rivera posted a career high with 109 receiving yards on seven catches and one touchdown, becoming the first Raiders tight end since 2012 to eclipse 100 yards receiving in a game.

 MYCHAL RIVERA CAREER STATS